 It's a horror movie, set in London on election night.

 Think ABIGAIL’S PARTY meets THE PURGE.

-And it's a movie with a message that couldn't be any more relevant.
+And with polarised politics on both sides of the Atlantic, it's a movie with a message that couldn't be any more relevant.

 The Britain of ELECTION NIGHT is a society where the public has grown cynical about the establishment and traditional politicians.